 Our Rafael Nadal Childhood Story plus Untold Biography Facts brings to you a lot.
 We present a full account of notable events from his childhood time to date.

 Yes, everyone knows of his dominance and impressive play on clay courts.
-However, only a few consider Rafael Nadal’s Bio which is quite interesting.
+However, only a few consider Rafael Nadal’s Biography, which is quite interesting.
 Now without further ado, let’s Begin.

 Rafael Nadal Childhood Story – Early Life and Family Background:

-Rafael Nadal was born on the 3rd day of June 1986 at Manacor in Balearic Islands, Spain.
-He was born to his father Sebastián Nadal -a businessman with interests in Insurance, Manufacturing and Eateries- (pictured below with Rafael’s Mom).
+For Biography starters, Rafael Nadal was born on the 3rd day of June 1986.
+His birthplace is at Manacor in the Balearic Islands, Spain.